anmolvj/miah-jeffra-portfolio/src/pages/book/the-fabulous-ekphrastic-fantastic.md

       danger, seduction and sexuality.
 Moving between critical, narrative, lyrical modes Jeffra illuminates and entertains.
 I loved this book.
     reviewerName: Kazim Ali
+  - reviewerName: Out in Print
+    message: It’s honesty [is what] makes The Fabulous Ekphrastic Fantastic! a great read.
   - message: "Miah Jeffra is one of the most interesting writers working today and his new book, The Fabulous Ekphrastic Fantastic!, is among the most unique you’re likely to pick up this—or any—year.
 I could describe the book as